 - remain solvent while they wind up

-- cancel their registration with the ACNC.
+- revoke their charity registration with the ACNC

 - follow any other winding up processes with other regulators, if required.

 See our guidance about winding up for more information.